Jets release RB Crowell after agreeing to terms with Bell

-The New York Jets have released running back Isaiah Crowell, an expected move after the team agreed to terms early Wednesday morning with Le’Veon Bell.
+NEW YORK — The New York Jets released running back Isaiah Crowell on Thursday, an expected move after the team signed Le’Veon Bell.

 Crowell spent one season with the Jets after playing his first four in Cleveland.
 He broke the franchise record with 219 yards rushing on just 15 carries in New York’s win over Denver in Week 5.
 He also set the team mark with 231 yards from scrimmage.